Reaction, diffusion and nonlocal interactions in high-dimensional space: Introduction

 The stationary solution and traveling wave solution of \eqref{eq:non-satu} have been analyzed in \cite{Berestycki}.
-In \cite{NTY1}, it has been rigorously shown that the instability for the stationary constant solution induced by a nonlocal interaction can be regarded as the diffusion-driven instability proposed by Turing\cite{T1952} in the nonlocal evolution equations including \eqref{eq:non-growth} through the reaction-diffusion approximation.
-Kondo proposed a nonlocal evolution equation that combines the nonlocal interaction and the cut function motivated by pattern formations \cite{Kondo}.
-This model is referred to as the KT model.
-In particular, this paper reported that the KT model can replicate various patterns such as those induced by the diffusion-driven instability simply by changing the shape of the integral kernel even though the equation has only one variable.
-Ei {\it et al}. proposed a methodology to extract the pattern-generating information from an arbitrary dimensional network with spatial interactions by representing it as the shape of an integral kernel in a convolution \cite{EIKMT}.
-According to this approach, it is possible to visually interpret the pattern-forming information within a network of interacting factors as an integral kernel.
-By applying this reduction technique to the network of pigment cells in zebrafish summarized in \cite{NTKK2009}, it was shown that a LALI-type integral kernel can be theoretically derived.
-Furthermore, this study was the first to demonstrate that a LALI-type integral kernel can also be theoretically derived from a reaction-diffusion system of an activator and an inhibitor with greater diffusion coefficient.
-Additionally, it was shown that by incorporating the extracted integral kernel into a nonlocal evolution equation and performing numerical calculations, it is possible to reproduce patterns similar to those generated by the original, unreduced model.
+It has been rigorously shown that the instability for the stationary constant solution induced by a nonlocal interaction can be regarded as the diffusion-driven instability proposed by \cite{T1952} in the nonlocal evolution equations including \eqref{eq:non-growth} through the reaction-diffusion approximation by \cite{NTY1}.
+Figure \ref{fig1} (b) shows a numerical example of the pattern. \cite{Kondo} proposed a nonlocal evolution equation that combines the nonlocal interaction and the cut function motivated by pattern formations.
+This paper reported that the model can replicate various patterns such as those observed in animal skins simply by changing the shape of the integral kernel even though the equation has only one variable.

-Murakawa and Togashi\cite{MH2015}, and Carrillo {\it et al}.\cite{CMSTT2019} proposed the following mathematical model for the cell adhesion and cell sorting phenomena:
+\cite{MH2015} and \cite{CMSTT2019} proposed the following mathematical model for the cell adhesion and cell sorting phenomena:

 where $m \ge 1$ is a constant.
-It has been reported that the above model can replicate the cell adhesion phenomena qualitatively and almost quantitatively by Carrillo {\it et al.} \cite{CMSTT2019}.
+Integral kernels with compact support as in Fig. \ref{fig1} (a) have been proposed to formulate the cell-cell interactions by \cite{CMSTT2019}.
+Moreover, it has been reported that the above model can replicate the cell adhesion phenomena qualitatively and almost quantitatively.